Black Diamond (The Rippingtons album)

-Black Diamond is the tenth album by American Jazz group The Rippingtons.
-Released in 1997, it was their first project for the Windham Hill label after the transfer of Peak Records from GRP earlier that year.
+Black Diamond is the ninth studio album by the American Jazz group the Rippingtons.
+Released in 1997, it was their first release on Windham Hill Records after the transfer of Peak Records from GRP Records earlier that year.
 The album reached number one on Billboard's contemporary jazz chart.

 Track listing

 All tracks written by Russ Freeman except where noted.